 Then I looked at the debts (everything but my mortgage) I wanted to pay off and figured out the order in which I would tackle them.

-My high rate American Express credit card was first followed by a high rate home equity loan.
-Then came my low rate car loan and a Capital One credit card I had transferred a large balance to, taking advantage of a 0%-for-18-months offer.
+My high rate credit cards were first followed by a high rate home equity loan.
+Then came my low rate car loan and a credit card I had transferred a large balance to, taking advantage of a 0%-for-18-months offer.